bwInfoSec/ffpass/README.md

 ## Credits

-Thanks a lot to @louisabraham <https://github.com/louisabraham/ffpass>
+- Thanks a lot to Louis Abraham [@louisabraham](https://github.com/louisabraham/ffpass).
+We created a fork to keep maintaining this library.
-Thanks a lot to @lclevy for the retro-engineering\!
-I was inspired by his repository <https://github.com/lclevy/firepwd>.